hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-sys-ip-status 91.198.136.14 yourstatus

-The function of changing an ip address's status.
+This function of changing an ip address's status.

 *******************************************************************